-6B.3 Performance and Design Standards
+6H.3 Performance and Design Standards

-All development projects proposed within the MDZ3OD shall require Design and Site Plan Review by the Planning Board, as provided for in Section 6B.6, to ensure conformance with the following Performance and Design Standards (unless waived by the Planning Board as provided herein):
+All development projects proposed within the MDZ3OD shall require Design and Site Plan Review by the Planning Board, as provided for in Section 6H.6, to ensure conformance with the following Performance and Design Standards (unless waived by the Planning Board as provided herein):

-6B.3.1 Subdistrict A - Performance and Design Standards:
+6H.3.1 Subdistrict A - The Performance and Design Standards applicable to Subdistrict A are:

 - a) Bedrooms.
 No townhouse dwelling unit shall consist of more than three bedrooms and the average number of bedrooms for all units in Subdistrict A shall not exceed 2.6 (rounding up).
 Any separate room in any unit that is not a living room, home office/den, or an equipped kitchen and is shown on a plan as being for other than bedroom use but which, because of location, size, or arrangement, could be used or adapted for use as a bedroom shall be considered as a bedroom for purposes of this provision.
 No attic, loft, or other storage or similarly usable space shall be used as, or altered to, create bedroom space, nor shall the design or construction facilitate such use or alteration. - b) Living area.
-No townhouse dwelling unit shall exceed 3,600 square feet of Gross Floor Area, inclusive of basement area whether or not finished but exclusive of unfinished garage, unfinished attic area and exterior porch or deck areas.
+No townhouse dwelling unit shall exceed 3,600 square feet of living area, inclusive of basement area whether or not finished but exclusive of unfinished garage, unfinished attic area and exterior porch or deck areas.
 No townhouse dwelling unit shall exceed 2,400 square feet of living area, exclusive of any basement area, unfinished garage, unfinished attic area and exterior porch or deck areas.
-A total gross floor area of 144,000 square feet is allowed based on 40 dwelling units of new construction, excluding the dwelling units allowed under Section 6B.2.4.
+A total gross floor area of 144,000 square feet is allowed based on 40 dwelling units of new construction, excluding the dwelling units allowed under Section 6H.2.4. - c) Setbacks, Height.